vsheva/Intro_page/README.md

-- 👋 Hi, I’m Valeriy Shevchenko.
+- 👋 Hi, I’m Valeriy Sheva.
 - 👀 I’m interested in new technologies particularly web and fullstack development.
 - 🌱 I’m currently learning React and Vue.
 - 💞️ I’m looking to collaborate on coding.